nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 add eax, ebx
 ```

-It is much easier then connecting wires, but still not easy to do.
+It is much more convenient then connecting wires, but still not easy to do.
+You need to understand a lot about the internal workings of your CPU and the rest of your computers components an how they interact with each other.
+Simple tasks could require a lot of instructions to be executed by the CPU.

-If you send these characters to the CPU however, it will not understand it, as it only understands machine code.
+If you send these code to the CPU as characters however, it will not understand it, as it only understands the 1s and 0s ot machine code which we talked about earlier.

-So you need a program, which converts that text into machine code, and this is called an assembler.
+You need a program, which converts that text into machine code, and this is called an assembler.

 ## High-level programming languages

 As time moved on, computers got more powerful and people wanted to perform more complex tasks with them, which was difficult to do in assembly.
-Assembly is also very close to the hardware (that's why it is called a low-level programming language).
-The above sample program would run on todays Intel x86 based CPUs, but you would be out of luck on an old Commodore 64 or even a modern smartphone as they use different CPU architectures.
+Assembly is also very close to the hardware (that's why it is also called a low-level programming language).
+The above sample program would run on todays Intel x86 based CPUs, but you would be out of luck on an old Commodore 64 or even a modern smartphone as those use different CPU architectures where the instructions are completely different.

-To combat these issues, high-level programming languages where invented, some of which are much more related to a natural language (mostly English).
+To solve these issues, high-level programming languages have been invented.

-So in a modern language, the above example is as easy as
+In a modern language, the above example is as easy as

 ```python
 10 + 32